top of page

 Oct 1, 2025

-Lighting: the unsung hero of interior design
+Lighting: the secret hero of interior design

 If there’s one thing that can completely change how a home feels yet often goes unnoticed, it’s lighting.
 You can have the nicest furniture and the best colours, but if the lighting is off, the whole space can feel flat.
 The way light hits a wall, bounces off materials, and plays with texture can truly bring a room to life.
 When I start a new project, I think beyond furniture and paint colours.
 I watch how natural light moves through the space during the day, then plan how to